Kering: Luxury (since 2013)

 In March 2013, PPR changed its name to Kering.
 Bottega Veneta hit the billion-dollar sales mark in 2012.
 In 2014, Kering created its own eyewear production arm, Kering Eyewear (1.5 billion euros revenue in 2023), and acquired the eyewear brands Lindberg in 2021 and Maui Jim in 2022.
 Balenciaga was turned into a disruptive fashion house and Yves Saint Laurent hit the 2-billion dollar sales mark in 2019.
 From 2015 to 2022, the group's revenue was essentially driven by Gucci's year-on-year high performance, the latter hitting the 10-billion dollars sales mark in 2022.
 The group divested its interests in Stella McCartney in 2018, Christopher Kane in 2019, and its watch division (Girard-Perregaux and Ulysse Nardin) in 2022.
-Since 2015, Kering has been hosting the program Women in Motion in partnership with the Cannes Festival to highlight and reward women's contribution to cinema.
+Since 2015, Kering has been hosting the program Women in Motion in partnership with the Cannes Festival to highlight and reward women's contribution to cinema, a program that was extended to the Rencontres d'Arles photography festival in 2019.